oxylabs/puppeteer-proxy-integration-js/README.md

 ```

-In this example, `us-pr.oxylabs.io:10000` is the country specific entry point for United States.
+In this example, `us-pr.oxylabs.io:10000` is the country specific entry point for the United States.

-Another example is `gb-pr.oxylabs.io:20000`, which is the country specific entry point for United Kingdom.
+Another example is `gb-pr.oxylabs.io:20000`, which is the country specific entry point for the United Kingdom.

 For a complete list of all entry points, see [Country Specific Entry Nodes](https://developers.oxylabs.io/residential-proxies/#country-specific-entry-nodes)